p-bakker/rhino/docs/_tools/javascript_compiler.md

 `-version` _versionNumber_

 Specifies the language version to compile with.
 The string _versionNumber_ must be one of 100, 110, 120, 130, 140, 150, 160, or 170.
-See (JavaScript Language Versions)[Overview#JavaScript_Language_Versions] for more information on language versions.
+See (JavaScript Language Versions)[/en-US/docs/Mozilla/Projects/Rhino/Overview#JavaScript_Language_Versions] for more information on language versions.

 ### Examples